2020 CMT Music Awards

 The 2020 CMT Music Awards were held in Nashville, Tennessee on October 21, 2020.
 Kane Brown, Sarah Hyland and Ashley McBryde were the hosts for the show.
 The CMT Music Awards are a fan-voted awards show for country music videos and television performances; Voting takes place on CMT's website.

+American singer and record producer Jennifer Nettles was honored with the CMT Equal Play Award for her outspokenness and advocacy for women in country music.